 Combining Merino wool, nylon, and Lycra Spandex, this sock is perfect for your day hikes.
 The materials used in its construction work together to provide sufficient comfort, breathability, and longevity.
 You’ll be able to wear this hiking sock year-round – its performance is truly outstanding.

 Smartwool Margarita Crew

 This casual women’s crew sock provides a tighter fit than most socks on our list.
-It is, however, very soft and it successfully keeps the feet warm during cold-weather adventures.
-Another thing to like about these socks is that they use the so-called “Indestructawool Technology” – they are very durable.
+However, it is very soft and successfully keeps the feet warm during cold-weather hikes.
+Another thing to like about these socks is that they use the so-called “Indestructawool Technology,” meaning they are very durable.

 Darn Tough Micro Crew Light

 Here we have yet another pair of women’s crew socks made by Darn Tough.
-Combining Merino wool, nylon, as well as Lycra Spandex, these socks provide outstanding underfoot cushioning and optimal breathability.
+Combining Merino wool, nylon, and Lycra Spandex, these socks provide outstanding underfoot cushioning and optimal breathability.
 And let’s not forget about the lifetime warranty!